psiexperiment/psiexperiment/readme.md

 Terminology
 -----------

+### Context

+Every experiment has a set of variables that define the behavior.
+These variables range from the stimulus frequency and level to the intertrial interval duration.
+Sometimes these variables need to be expressed as functions of other variables, or the value of the variable needs to vary in a random fashion.

 A *context item* provides information about a value that is managed by the context plugin.
 When defining a context item in one of your plugin manifests, you will provide basic information about the item (e.g., a GUI label, compact